pkukkapalli/blockly-gamepad-navigation/NOTES.md

 - [ ] **Optional parameters**: the optional parameters for
   `NavigationController` are all positional right now.
 It would be better if they were packed into an object.

+- [ ] **Smaller test files**: right now, `navigation_test.mocha.js` is a
+  monolithic test file that verifies most of the functionality.
+In reality, it should be broken up into smaller files.

 [keyboardAccessibilityMode]:https://developers.google.com/blockly/reference/js/Blockly.WorkspaceSvg#keyboardAccessibilityMode